lhwright13/BetterBooks/README.md

 - `proto/` – gRPC/Protobuf definitions.
 - `infra/` – Terraform and Helm deployment configurations.

-Each service currently provides a simple FastAPI stub with a `/health` endpoint and a Dockerfile for containerization.
+Each service is a small FastAPI application packaged with a Dockerfile.